-The Ford 4.6L engine is a naturally aspirated V8 from Ford Motor was used to power a variety of different vehicles like sports cars, pickup trucks, sport utility vehicles, luxury sedans and cargo vans.
+The Ford 4.6L engine is a naturally aspirated V8 from Ford Motor used to power a variety of different vehicles like sports cars, pickup trucks, sport utility vehicles, luxury sedans and cargo vans.
 Throughout its lifespan, it was offered with either 2, 3 or 4 valves per cylinder, featured either a single (SOHC) or a dual overhead cam (DOHC) setup.
 Built between 1990 and 2014, the Ford 4.6L architecture was one of the first engines to be part of the Ford Modular family.

 Metric | Value |